The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

-Huntington \cite{huntington:1928} specifically criticized the use of such additive objective functions not just for arbitrariness but on the grounds that ``a total or average error may be reasonably small, while at the same time the error affecting some particular state may be shockingly large; and a gross injustice done to a particular state could hardly be successfully defended on the grounds that `on the average' the others states are fairly treated.''
-This criticism strikes us as particularly surprising given that all of the ``workable'' comparison methods Huntington himself studied, including his own favored Equal Proportions method, can be derived from exactly these sorts of variational principles with additive objective functions.
-But as an alternative, Huntington and others have also mentioned minimax criteria, resulting in apportionment rules of the type \be \bv{a}= \argmin\limits_{\bv{a}} \max\limits_{s} \zeta(a_s, q_s; R, P), \ee or \be \bv{a}= \argmin\limits_{\bv{a}} \max\limits_{s,s'} \gamma(a_s, q_s; a_{s'}, q_{s'}; R, P), \ee where we are to minimize the maximum value of of some discrepancy measure across all states or all pairs of states, subject as usual to constraints on the value of $R$ and the lower and upper bounds on each $a_s$.
+Huntington \cite{huntington:1928} specifically criticized the use of such additive objective functions not just for alleged arbitrariness but on the grounds that ``a total or average error may be reasonably small, while at the same time the error affecting some particular state may be shockingly large; and a gross injustice done to a particular state could hardly be successfully defended on the grounds that `on the average' the others states are fairly treated.''
+This criticism strikes us as particularly surprising given that all of the ``workable'' comparison methods Huntington himself studied, including his own favored method of Equal Proportions, can be derived from exactly these sorts of variational principles with additive objective functions.